-In order to ensure fairness and access in the appropriate county to the Courts in which a probate or guardianship matter might be heard, the Texas Probate Code lays out very specific provisions related to what courts can hear these matters.
+In order to ensure fairness and access in the appropriate county to the Courts in which a probate or guardianship matter might be heard, the Texas Estates Code lays out very specific provisions related to what courts can hear these matters.

 Generally, the Court in the county where the Decedent or the Ward lives or owns real estate is the appropriate county for such an action.
 Additionally, the case can be heard in the county in which the Decedent died or in which a Ward is located at the time the guardianship action is initiated.